Obviously stylists would prefer you not cut your own bangs.

 But it’s a good place to start.

 Tip: Always double check the balance so the triangle is the same size on both sides.

 How far back your triangle goes is important too.
-Maybe an inch or at most two from the hair line in the front.
-Depending on how thick you want the bang to be.
+It can vary maybe an inch to at most two inches from your hair line.
+The depth depends on how thick you want the bang to be.
 And how thick your hair is.

-Hopefully that begins to answer the “What is the easiest way to cut curtain bangs?”.
+Hopefully that begins to answer the “What is the easiest way to cut curtain bangs?” for you.

 Okay Edwina Scissorhands.
 So what can we learn from watching a stylist cut a French girl fringe?